Kids Talk Church History

 Episodes

-One of the Italian Reformers mentioned in the podcast was Peter Martyr Vermigli.
-Thanks to the generosity of our friends at Reformation Heritage Books, we are pleased to offer two copies of Simonetta Carr's book about Vermigli to our listeners.
-Register here for the opportunity to win a copy!
+Thanks to the generosity of our friends at Reformation Heritage Books, we are excited to offer a bundle of Simonetta Carr's books to two listeners!
+The winner will be selected just in time for Christmas.
+Register here to win this special giveaway!

 Show Notes: